 What concerns me the most about Locke’s political theory is his exaltation of right to the neglect of obligation.
 Individuals or groups can put themselves above the law any time they perceive an offence against themselves, and have no shortage of “reasons” to justify their lawlessness.
 When everything is evaluated in terms of rights and not obligations, nobody is obligated to safeguard another’s right, consequently, no rights are safeguarded.
 If the state has no obligation to defend the right of its citizens, the rights of citizens become void; if the citizens have no obligation to abide by the laws of the commonwealth, the commonwealth disintegrates.

 In short, Locke did the idea of natural law a disservice by taking “right” out of the context of justice, and separating it from obligation.

-- Two Treatise of Government @ Online Library of Liberty
+- Two Treatises of Civil Government @ Online Library of Liberty